Understanding the Tools and Methods Used to Develop Functionally Safe Power Systems for ADAS Applications

 - Communication, either implemented as a I2C or SPI controller.

-Here, the fault modes defined by ISO 26262 are more aligned to what you would see in a microcontroller setting.
+Here, the fault modes suggested by ISO 26262 are more aligned to what you would see in a microcontroller setting.
 We first realize this by applying our FMEDA criteria in terms of bit corruption at the one-time programmable (OTP) fuse array and configuration registers.
 A failure here could misconfigure the chip, either at startup and during runtime.
 In order to protect against this issue, an n-bit cyclic redundancy calculation (CRC) is often executed both at startup and periodically on the configuration of the device to ensure integrity.
 This is also extended to the communication interface, where a CRC is performed on each communication transaction.

 While the list of digital safety mechanisms and design options is vast, it is normal to see the following among the top listed as safety mechanisms in addition to the CRC: